Bernard Kerik: Awards and honors

-Personal life
+Personal life and death

 Kerik's first child, a girl, was born in October 1975 when he was 20 and serving in South Korea as a military policeman.
 In February 1976, Kerik completed his tour of duty in South Korea and abandoned his daughter and her mother.
 Her mother emigrated to the U.S. and married an American.
 She learned of Kerik's life decades later when she saw him on television and notified their daughter of his location.
 Kerik wrote in his autobiography that the episode was "a mistake I will always regret, and I pray to God that one day I can make it right."

 Kerik was married three times.
 His first marriage was in August 1978; he and his wife were divorced in 1983.
 Kerik's second marriage lasted from September 1983 to July 1992; the marriage produced a son.
 Kerik's third marriage took place in 1998, and the couple had two daughters.

+Kerik conducted two extramarital affairs simultaneously, using a Battery Park City apartment that had been set aside for first responders at Ground Zero.

 In 2001 Kerik published a memoir, The Lost Son: A Life in Pursuit of Justice, a New York Times best-seller.

 In March 2015, Kerik published his second book, From Jailer to Jailed: My Journey from Correction and Police Commissioner to Inmate 84888-054, documenting the 13 prior years of his life including his incarceration and personal observations of the U.S. criminal justice system.

 Kerik was close friends starting in 1995 with Larry Ray, who was later accused of running a sex cult at Sarah Lawrence College.
 Ray donated $7,000 to help pay for Kerik's November 1998 wedding and reception, and was the best man at Kerik's wedding.
 Shortly after, Kerik helped Ray obtain a job as security director with a construction company run by Frank DiTommaso and his brother known as Interstate Industrial Corporation, where a portion of Ray's responsibility was to assist the business in obtaining a license from city regulators, as the business faced allegations that it was tied to organized crime.
 In 2000, Ray and Kerik had a falling out, around the time that Ray was indicted for racketeering, and Ray began to cooperate as a cooperating witness with prosecutors who were investigating Kerik, and whose investigation ultimately led to Kerik being convicted and imprisoned.
 In 2019 Kerik said: "Larry Ray is a psychotic con man who has victimized every friend he's ever had.
 It's been close to 20 years since I last heard from him, yet his reign of terror continues."
 In 2022, Ray was convicted of extortion, forced prostitution, and forced labor, and sentenced to 60 years in prison.

 Kerik died from a heart ailment at a Manhattan hospital, on May 29, 2025, at the age of 69.
 He was also previously treated for skin cancer.